🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🏦 Ease of Opening Bank Account + 3.9 -- 15 Opening a bank account in Japan as a non-resident or short-term resident is notoriously difficult due to strict 'Know Your Customer' (KYC) requirements and language barriers.
+🏦 Ease of Opening Bank Account + 3.2 -- 15 Opening a bank account in Japan is notoriously difficult for foreigners, requiring residence cards and Japanese addresses; digital nomads face significant hurdles.

 🌍 DIGITAL NOMAD COMMUNITY